wagnerjfr/kafka-cluster-docker/README.md

 done
 ```
 ### 8. Some results
-Let's check how consumer will receice the messages.
+Let's check how consumer will receive the messages.

 #### Consumer 1
 `$ docker logs consumer1`